Over the past year, life has thrown me so many unexpected bumps and storms. A few of them are just too much for me to take.

 Do your best in everything, every day.
 Believe in what you can do and move forward one step at a time — everything will eventually fall into place.

 Life is like a rollercoaster ride.
-We are always bound to experience bumps, turns, and events that sometimes make us bitter, resentful and angry at the world.
+We are always bound to experience bumps, turns, and events that sometimes make us bitter, resentful, and angry at the world.

 So, on days where you feel too stressed and overwhelmed by life try these tips and let me know how it goes!

 Remember, I believe in you!
 Whatever it is that you are going through, regardless of how low you may feel about your situation, I want you to know that You are not alone.
 You are strong enough.
 You are worthy and you can do it.
+Tough times never last.
+You can still be genuinely happy.

 What do you do to find peace when life gets tough and too overwhelming?
 Let me know in the comment section below or send me an email, I would love to hear from you!